jam7/narou-docker-script/README.md

 ## How to use web UI

 Run `narou web`.
-Then connect to the machine using 8000 port.
+Then connect to port 8000 of the docker host.
+It is required to use direct connection without proxies since push_server uses port 8001 which doesn't use http.

+## How to convert narou-syousetsu with images

+Run `narou download` or `narou convert`.  `jam7/narou-alpine` image uses modified AozoraEpub3 which run well with OpenJDK.
+Modification is already filed as PR.

 ## How to use mail